BoE risk watchdog delayed disclosing bank capital details

 In the originally omitted text, policymakers talked about an unnamed British bank which had issued contingent capital instruments and which was in talks with the now defunct Financial Services Authority about issuing more.

-In November 2012 Barclays (BARC.L) raised $3 billion (1 billion pounds) in contingent capital bonds that can be written off in a crisis.
+In November 2012 Barclays raised $3 billion in contingent capital bonds that can be written off in a crisis.

 "It was important that the FSA firmed up these initial indications with all of the individual institutions promptly, to ensure that there was no ambiguity about what the FPC's general recommendation implied for each of them," it continued.